Masahito-H/GazeTrackingApplication/README.md

 After the gaze tracking, this application outputs subject’s gaze data(csv format).

 ## Notice
-This repository doesn’t commit csv files(simulation data&lowast;) because of excess of the file size limit.
+This repository doesn’t commit csv files(simulation data&lowast;) because of an excess of the file size limit.
 The following URL can get the files.
 <https://drive.google.com/open?id=180v_onnhZmPBlNxCYvBnkP20yayrmSrb>